slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 # Implementing the Layout Manager

-The initial implementation will be 2 columns x 1 row or 2 rows x 1 column.
+The initial implementation will be 1 or 2 panes (1x1, 1x2, 2x1).
 However, implementing an arbitrary number of rows and columns could be trivial using this code: https://github.com/FriendCode/codebox/blob/master/client/views/grid.js which is Apache-licensed.
 However, this is a fairly integral piece to codebox and depends on other codebox libraries in order to work.
-The initial implementation will be mostly handled by `EditorManager` but an `EditorLayoutManager` object will be created just to help handle the layout.
-Since it's 1x1, 1x2 or 2x1 initially, it should be fairly easy to implement without the need for advanced layout mechanics.
+The initial implementation will be mostly handled by `EditorManager` but an `EditorLayoutManager` object may be created just to help handle the layout.
+The initial implementation shouldn't need advanced layout mechanics since it will handle, at most, 2 panes.
+This is an implementation detail that will be decided at the time of implementation.

 **Layout Rules:**
-* Only 1 row and 2 columns or 2 rows and 1 column are initially supported
+* Only 1 pane or 1 row and 2 columns or 2 rows and 1 column are initially supported
 * Any Pane created by this API initially will show the Brackets logo interstitial screen until the corresponding `EditorManager` for that pane has been loaded with a document or image.
 * When an editor pane is destroyed, all documents in the corresponding working set for that pane are moved to another pane's working set.
 Since there is only 2 panes in the initial implementation this is just a matter of collapsing them down to the remaining Pane's working set.